FIWARE/tutorials.Step-by-Step/docs/fast-rtps-micro-rtps.md

 exit
 ```

-You will then return to the command line.
+You will then return to the command-line.

 Other examples are available in the `examples` folder, which are beyond the
 scope of this tutorial.
 For more information, please refer to the